Supreme Court of India: Removal

-Article 124(4) of the constitution, President can remove a judge on proved misbehaviour or incapacity when parliament approves with a majority of the total membership of each house in favour of impeachment and not less than two thirds of the members of each house present.
+Article 124(4) of the Constitution, the president of India can remove a judge on the grounds of proved misbehavior or incapacity when parliament approves with a majority of the total membership of each house in favor of impeachment and not less than two thirds of the members of each house present.
 For initiating impeachment proceedings against a judge, at least 50 members of Rajya Sabha or 100 members of Lok Sabha shall issue the notice per Judges (Inquiry) Act, 1968.
 Then a judicial committee would be formed to frame charges against the judge, to conduct the fair trial and to submit its report to parliament.
-When the judicial committee report finds the judge guilty of misbehaviour or incapacity, further removal proceedings would be taken up by Parliament if the judge is not resigning himself.
+When the judicial committee report finds the judge guilty of misbehavior or incapacity, further removal proceedings would be taken up by Parliament if the judge is not resigning himself.